Last updated on October 23, 2025

 Blade of the Oni

-Seeing play in Pioneer mono black aggro decks, Blade of the Oni is the only mythic card with reconfigure.
-While it’s only used in one Pioneer deck the power level of this card is higher than nearly any reconfigure card outside the other two on this list.
+Sees play in Pioneer mono black aggro decks, Blade of the Oni is the only such card at mythic rarity with reconfigure (not counting Alchemy).
+While it’s only used in one Pioneer deck, the power level of this card is higher than nearly any reconfigure card outside the other two on this list.

 Lion Sash

-Deemed the white Scavenging Ooze during preview season, Lion Sash is a great addition to white decks in any format.
-It’s still seen enough play to warrant a mention on this list even if it hasn’t seen as much play as predicted during spoiler season for the set.
+Deemed the white Scavenging Ooze, Lion Sash is a great addition to white decks in any format.
+It’s still sees enough play and gets more and more useful the as decks warrant graveyard hate.

 The Reality Chip